-From Monday 23 May this year parking charges for non-National Trust members are being introduced in the car park.
-The car parking charges will help look after Greenway well into the future, and support the vital work of the National Trust.
+From May this year parking charges for non-National Trust members were introduced in the car park.
+The car parking charges help look after Greenway well into the future, and support the vital work of the National Trust.
 The charge is £3 per parking session for non-National Trust members.

-For members of the Trust it will remain free of charge, as are all the hundreds of Trust car parks and properties across the country.
+For members of the Trust it remains free of charge, as are all the hundreds of Trust car parks and properties across the country.
 Members will just need to show their membership card to the car park attendant, and display a parking sticker in their car.